sanjay1568998/fgf/README.md

 ### Project Overview

 **LactaCare** is a web-based human milk management system designed to connect human milk **donors**, **hospitals**, and **administrators** on a single platform to support infants in need of breastmilk.
 It allows donors to register, complete health screenings, book appointments, and track donation history.
-Hospitals can request milk for newborns and monitor request status, while admins manage appointments, milk requests, and inventory.

-The system also includes awareness pages, location-based milk bank search, and a money donation option—making the entire milk donation and distribution process **efficient**, **transparent**, and **life-saving** for vulnerable infants.
+Hospitals can request milk for newborns and monitor request status, while admins manage appointments, milk requests, and inventory and making the entire milk donation and distribution process **efficient**, **transparent**, and **life-saving** for vulnerable infants.

 ---